brikis98/yevgeniy-brikman-homepage/_posts/2012-11-04-seven-languages-in-seven-weeks-erlang_4.md

 manner.
 Erlang's heavy reliance on pattern matching makes me happy.

-However, the syntax does feel slightly clunky: I constantly forget to end lines with dots and separating clauses of control structures with semi-colons gets annoying.
+However, the syntax does feel slightly clunky: I constantly forget to end lines with dots and separating clauses of control structures with semicolons gets annoying.
 I suspect this is something you get used to.
 Moreover, the end result, at least in the dead-simple code snippets I've looked at so far, is pleasantly readable.